Abu Dhabi royals involved in RBS talks: sources

 An Abu Dhabi government official declined to comment.

-Shares in RBS, in which the British government took an 83 percent stake in 2008, were up 4.6 percent by 1322 GMT at 29.03 pence, making them the top gainers on the bluechip FTSE benchmark .FTSE, which was down 0.1 percent.
+Shares in RBS, in which the British government took an 83 percent stake in 2008, were up 4.6 percent by 1322 GMT at 29.03 pence, making them the top gainers on the bluechip FTSE benchmark, which was down 0.1 percent.

 The senior banker said he did not expect a stake to be sold at a price higher than the market level.